 How to be a Good Guest on Thanksgiving

-Don’t crowd the kitchen.
 It’s true you may get to taste test a few dishes before the meal if you hang out near the action, but the cooks need space to get the job done.
 Here are kitchen mistakes you need to stop making.

-Be on time.
 Nobody likes holding a meal for a few late stragglers.
 Also, don’t be too early as this can increase the pressure the host is likely already feeling.
 Here are our tips for how to be a good party host.

-Be upfront about dietary issues.
-If you have a dietary issue or allergy, make sure the host knows about it at least a week before Thanksgiving.
+If you have a dietary issue or allergy, make sure the host knows about it at least a week before the Thanksgiving meal.

 Good guests socialize in person.
 While it’s OK to take some photos, stay off your phone as much as possible.